Eugène Delacroix (1798-1863), romantic painter

 Born in April 1798, Delacroix’s parentage has long been a subject of speculation.
 At the probable time of his conception, his father suffered from a large 14 kg tumor on one of his testicles, making procreation seemingly impossible.
 The tumor was removed in late September 1797.
 Some theories suggest Delacroix was the son of the influential politician Talleyrand; however, given his striking resemblance to his brother Charles, his father—formerly a French minister in the Batavian Republic—may have remained physically capable of fatherhood.

-Delacroix arrived in Paris in 1815 to study under Guérin, where he befriended Scheffer.
+Delacroix arrived in Paris in 1815 to study under Guérin, where he befriended painters Henri and Ary Scheffer41a.
 The following year, he was admitted to the École des Beaux-Arts and soon developed an admiration for the works of David.
 Like Scheffer, his early paintings focused on classical themes inspired by Dante, before transitioning to revolutionary subjects in 1830.

-In early 1832, Delacroix embarked on a six-month journey to Morocco with the Count de Morny48, which profoundly influenced his artistic direction.
+In early 1832, Delacroix embarked on a six-month journey to Morocco with the ambassador Count de Mornay, which profoundly influenced his artistic direction (Mornay intitially thought of Eugène Isabey75, but he had already been there, and refused).
 This expedition provided inspiration for a series of paintings and watercolors depicting North African society, rich in vibrant colors and dynamic compositions.
 His works frequently portrayed violent action and intense emotion.

 The Lion Hunt (1855)

-While drawing a portrait of George Sand in 1832, Delacroix met Frédéric Chopin, with whom he formed a lifelong friendship.
-As an extroverted artist, Delacroix—alongside the more reserved Scheffer—was among the few painters given the rare privilege of portraying the notoriously introverted composer.
+While drawing a portrait of George Sand in 1842, Delacroix met Frédéric Chopin, with whom he formed a lasting friendship.
+As an extroverted artist, Delacroix —alongside the more reserved Scheffer— was among the few painters given the rare privilege of portraying the notoriously introverted composer.

 At the request of de Nieuwerkerke, Delacroix presented a retrospective at the 1855 Salon, showcasing thirty-five works.
 Among them was his 1855 composition (he made several versions) The Lion Hunt, likely inspired by the vendredi-soirée lecture that year by lion killer Captain Gérard32